Xiaomi unveils second bezel-less Mi Mix smartphone and new Mi Note phablet

 The Mi Mix 2 keeps the previous design aesthetic — developed by a team led by designer Philippe Starck — but with a slightly smaller six-inch display and improved 18:9 screen resolution.
 The bezel is minimal once again, and the Chinese phone maker claims to have trimmed the lower border down by a significant 12 percent.

 It’s a pretty striking look — once again — and it fits with the biggest trend in devices this year, minimizing the bezel in exchange for maximum front screen size.
 It’s a train that Samsung, LG and (reportedly) Apple have all bordered to help stand out from the rest.
 Xiaomi went a little further last year when it removed the front speaker to optimize the screen, and it’s the same story this year.
-Again, it has opted for a piezoelectric ceramic acoustic technology setup which essentially uses a combination of metal frame inside the device and the screen to deliver sound without a visible speaker.
+Again, it has opted for a piezoelectric ceramic acoustic technology setup to minimize the speaker, but this time it actually occupies some space on the device rather than being buried last year, which had caused some audio issues.

 There are some notable internal upgrades, including a higher quality camera that uses a Sony IMX386 sensor — bringing it up to par with the Mi 6 — and Qualcomm’s new Snapdragon 835 processor and 6GB RAM powering the phone.